david-padgett/testpilot.js/README.md

-#Annotations.js
+#testpilot.js
-> A type, method, and object annotations-enabling library for JavaScript.
+> An annotation-based test framework for JavaScript.

 ##License